firecracker-microvm/firecracker/docs/design.md

 #### Exposing the CPU to the guest

-Firecracker allows the exposure of either the host processor information or any other family/model/stepping as a way to keep compatibility for services that were not running on top of it.
-In addition, Firecracker supports feature masking via CPUID.
-To simplify customer operation, CPU feature templates can be set via the Firecracker API.
-Currently, the available feature templates to choose from are EC2 C3 and EC2 T2 instance types.
+Firecracker allows control of what processor information is exposed to the guest by using [CPU templates](cpu_templates/cpu-templates.md).
+CPU templates can be set via the Firecracker API.
+Users can choose from existing static CPU templates and/or creating their own custom CPU templates.

 #### Clocksources available to guests